Which Small Business Accounting Software Do I Use?

 An Accountant's Review of Xero & MYOB

 Managing the financial health of your small business is essential to its success.
-Fortunately, a good range of accounting software offers an array of features, streamlining processes and ensuring the accurate tracking of every dollar.
+Fortunately, there are two accounting software that offer an array of features, streamlining processes and ensuring the accurate tracking of every dollar.

 Below, we delve deeply into the two accounting solutions that we recommend for our small business clients: Xero and MYOB and we review the pros and cons of each one.